 - a bright flash which will dazzle or blind anyone looking at it.

-- a lance of sunlight dealing d10 damage that sets its target alight on critical damage.
+- a lance of sunlight dealing d10 damage, Wounds ignite the target.

 Recharge by basking in sunlight while wearing it for 6 hours.